Dailymotion-Pro-Services/custom-embed-v2/control_api_call.md

 **Embed Example:**

-You can use it with public features, this is just example how to use it
+You can use it with public features, this is an example on how to use it
 ```html
 <div class="dm-player"
 	minWordSearch="4"